 The Rt.
 Rev. Edwin F. "Ted" Gulick Jr., became the assistant bishop on January 1, 2011.
-Bishop Gulick returns to his native Virginia from the Diocese of Kentucky, where he served as diocesan bishop from 1994-2010.
+Bishop Gulick returned to his native Virginia from the Diocese of Kentucky, where he served as diocesan bishop from 1994-2010.
+He retired at the end of 2017 and is now serving the Diocese of Virginia as a visiting bishop.

 A native of northern Virginia, Bishop Gulick received a bachelor of arts degree from Lynchburg College in 1970 and a master of divinity degree from Virginia Theological Seminary in 1973.
 He also holds honorary doctor of divinity degrees from Virginia Seminary and the University of the South.